kirenz/codelabs/markdown/miniconda/miniconda.md

 In the next step, we install some Python module with conda.

-## Install packages in a virtual environment
+## What is a virtual environment?
 Duration: 00:05:00

-### conda

-If you install a new module with `conda`, it analyses the current environment including everything currently installed, and, together with any version limitations specified (e.g. the user may wish to have a package in version 2.0 or higher), works out how to install a compatible set of dependencies, and shows a warning if this cannot be done.

-You can take a look at all available packages on this website: <https://anaconda.org/>.

-### Virtual environments

-Furthermore, Anaconda's package manager `conda` makes it easy to manage multiple data environments that can be maintained and run separately without interference from each other in so called *virtual environments*.
+Anaconda's package manager `conda` makes it easy to manage multiple data environments that can be maintained and run separately without interference from each other in so called *virtual environments*.
 A virtual environment in Python is a separate and isolated environment where you can install packages and dependencies without affecting other Python installations or the system's environment.

 Installing Python modules in a virtual environment is recommended for several reasons: